Spouse Term Insurance Plans

 What is a Spouse Term Insurance Policy?

-As it plainly suggests, a spouse term insurance plan provides the protection of life insurance coverage to both partners (husband and wife) under a single policy.
-A spouse term insurance plan offers various features and benefits including tax saving benefits, discounts on spousal premium payments, long-term policy tenure and regular monthly income payout to the surviving spouse.
+As the name suggests, a spouse term insurance plan provides the protection of life insurance coverage to both partners (husband and wife) under a single policy.
+A spouse term insurance plan offers various features and benefits including tax-saving benefits, discounts on spousal premium payments, long-term policy tenure and regular monthly income payout to the surviving spouse.

 Under a spouse term insurance plan, you can also opt for additional protection through critical illnesses, permanent disability, accidental death and dismemberment riders.